New Jersey Occupational Exposure Lawyers

 - Lead particles

-Occupational exposure can occur suddenly, as the result of a single unexpected accident, or, the effects might accumulate slowly over time.
+Occupational exposure can occur suddenly or accumulate slowly over time.
 Resulting health problems might not be apparent for years.
 If you have reason to believe that you are suffering from occupational exposure, we can arrange for a skilled medical expert to identify any health conditions that may have arisen from your employment.
 Common problems include difficulty breathing, respiratory disease, pulmonary disease, skin rashes, mesothelioma and other conditions.

 If you believe that you were exposed to harmful contaminants on the job, you should report the exposure to your employer.
 This should prompt an immediate investigation.
 Your employer should notify its insurance carrier immediately so that an injury report can be filed with the State of New Jersey.

 An injured employee bears the burden of proving the existence of an “occupational disease,” and a causal connection between that disease and their occupation.
 In addition, courts have established a statute of limitations on filing a claim.
-Generally, an employee has two years from the date they knew about their disability and its relationship to their job.
-Injured workers may file claims even if they are no longer working for the same employer.
-This is because due to the nature of occupational exposure disability, the injury may not be apparent until many years after the exposure.
+Generally, an employee has two years from the date they knew about their disability and its relationship to their job to file a claim.
+Sick workers may file claims even if they are no longer working for the same employer.
+Due to the nature of occupational exposure disability, the injury may not be apparent until many years after the exposure.

 Workers are often unwilling to file for Workers’ Compensation because they fear they will lose their job.
 However, New Jersey law prohibits discrimination against those who file for Workers’ Compensation.
-If you have developed a condition as a result of occupational exposure, contact an experienced lawyer at Shebell & Shebell to discuss your case.
-Call us at 866-957-5237 or contact us online.
+If you have developed a condition as a result of occupational exposure, contact Shebell & Shebell.